 - Sea salt and freshly ground black pepper to taste

-Add the oil and butter to your Dutch oven or soup pot and heat to medium/high.
+- Add the oil and butter to your Dutch oven or large pot and heat to medium/high.
 When the oil is hot add the coated beef cubes in, searing the meat on all sides.
-When done remove the meat aside leaving all the oil and juices behind.
+When done remove the browned steak with a slotted spoon and set aside leaving all the oil and juices behind.

-Add the garlic to the onions and cremini mushrooms and cook for a minute.
+- Add the garlic to the onions and cremini mushrooms and cook for a minute.
+Sprinkle the remainder of the flour from the steak over the mushrooms and onions.
+Stir in.
 Add the heavy cream and bring to a simmer.
 Stir.

 Sign up for the emails and never miss another recipe!!We'll never share your email or send you spam.
 Promise